-As of the Absorb 5.56 release, organizations that have the New Learner Experience can access LinkedIn Learning content via an integration built into the LMS.
-This new feature allows clients to import LinkedIn course content to the LMS and track users progress and completion.
+Organizations can access LinkedIn Learning content via an integration built into the LMS.
+This feature allows clients to import LinkedIn course content to the LMS and track user progress and completion.

 - Getting Started

 - LinkedIn Learning in the Learner Interface

 To get started with LinkedIn Learning content in Absorb you will first need two key things:

 - A subscription to LinkedIn Learning.

 You will need to reach out to LinkedIn Learning directly to get a subscription to their service as Absorb does not sell LinkedIn Learning plans.

 You will require a LinkedIn SAML set up with full SSO configurations.
 Review this article to learn more about managing the Single Sign-On (SSO) integration with LinkedIn.
 LinkedIn Learning will come with a free single sign-on (SSO) connection specifically for LinkedIn Learning Connection.
 However, if you would also like to connect to other systems that we do not offer an app or out-of-the-box integration for, you will need to pay the one-time fee to add SSO to your portal.
 You can learn more setting up a SAML SSO on Absorb here: Outgoing SAML 2.0 Single Sign-On